-Response time and feedback on assignments: Timely response and feedback to students is essential for clear communication.
-Emails will be answered within 24 hours on weekdays and 48 hours on weekends of receipt, and is the most efficient means of communicating in this course.
+Response time and feedback on assignments

+Timely response and feedback to students is essential for clear communication.
+Emails will be answered within 24 hours on weekdays and 48 hours on weekends of receipt and is the most efficient means of communicating in this course.

 Written assignments will be graded within 96 hours of the due date.
 Feedback comments and grade will be submitted to Moodle for review.
 Discussion boards will be monitored for original postings and responses.
 Comments will be offered on each discussion board.
 Grades will be posted within a week of the discussion board closing.
 If it is necessary to alter response times articulated above, this will be clearly communicated to students in a timely fashion.

+Computer Competency

-Computer Competency: Students should have access to a computer with Internet access and demonstrate basic computer skills including; producing word documents, saving multiple file formats; send email with attachments; manage pop-up blockers and manage the LSUA email account.
+Students should have access to a computer with Internet access and demonstrate basic computer skills including producing word documents, saving multiple file formats; send email with attachments; manage pop-up blockers and manage the LSUA email account.
 Students should also be able to navigate Moodle, access course documents posted on Moodle, participate in discussion board, and complete posted assignments including online testing.

+Plagiarism Policy

-Plagiarism Policy: Plagiarism (quoting or paraphrasing someone else's words and claiming them as your own) is academic dishonesty and is a serious offense for which you can receive an "F" for a class.
-Most plagiarism is accidental, so to help you avoid plagiarism please read LSUA Policy Statement #228 http://chancellor.lsua.edu/docs/default-source/Policies/policystatement228.pdf?sfvrsn=4 and the Department of Nursing Student Handbook.
+Plagiarism (quoting or paraphrasing someone else's words and claiming them as your own) is academic dishonesty and is a serious offense for which you can receive an "F" for a class.
+Most plagiarism is accidental, so to help you avoid plagiarism please read LSUA Policy Statement 228 Code of Student Conduct.

+Email Address

-Email Address: All students are required to use their email address provided by LSUA.
+All students are required to use their email address provided by LSUA.
 Frequent memos, information updates, etc. may be sent via email; therefore, students are required to check for email messages from the instructor several times each week.